ppy/osu-wiki/wiki/Storyboard_Scripting/en.md

 ## Beginner's guide

-An overview of the storyboard scripting concepts by Doomsday: [osu! - Storyboard Scripting for Beginners (12:22)](http://www.youtube.com/watch?v=UJ1YLDs-bZg "YouTube").
+There is an overview of the storyboard scripting concepts by [Doomsday](https://osu.ppy.sh/users/18983): [osu! - Storyboard Scripting for Beginners (12:22)](http://www.youtube.com/watch?v=UJ1YLDs-bZg "YouTube").

 ## Full specification

-*Note: save your work in the built-in editor first, as it optimizes some things out, and only then in Notepad. **Save often** to prevent accidental progress loss.*
+*Note: Save your work in the built-in editor first, as it optimises some things out, and only then in a plain text editor. **Save often** to prevent accidental progress loss.*

 The storyboard scripting process is primarily based on [the official specifications](https://osu.ppy.sh/community/forums/topics/1869) and experience in making large SBs.
 Although the osu! wiki articles provide simple examples, they are not step-by-step guides.
 Instead, the explanations aim to exhaustively detail how the basic scripting commands translate into the on-screen actions in osu!.